AdelsteinJillTPF/wildlife-wrangler/User's Guide.md

 ## Installation
-1. Use [Git](https://git-scm.com/) to clone the master repo from github to you computer.
+1. Use [Git](https://git-scm.com/) to clone the master repo from github to your computer.
 2. Build a [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment.
 Running the following code in a conda shell should create a suitable environment named "wrangler":
     a. "conda create -n wrangler python=3.6 pandas jupyter basemap-data-hires notebook numpy shapely"